chrisjberry/datafluencyCB/docs/01_simple_regression.md

 psychological research, this is a relatively small amount of variance to explain with a model.
-It may still be meaningful in some contexts though (e.g., where it may be better to have a model with some predictive power rather than none at all).
+It may still be meaningful in some contexts though (e.g., where it may be better to have a model with some predictive power rather than none at all, or if a theory predicts a presence vs. absence of a relation).

 In simple regression, R^2^ is actually the squared value of the Pearson correlation (*r*) between the outcome and predictor variable: